Targeting by Flow

 4. You have a few different flows targeted to the same users on the same page.
 You want to ensure the order of the flows is how you imagine.

-By default, we will show your user the flow you've published first, first.
-Any flow you've published afterwards will show up in the order that you've published them.
+By default, we will show your user the flow you've published most recently, first.
+Flows will show up to users in the order that you've published them, from most to least recently published.
 Flows that begin with modals and slideouts will also show before flows that begin with tooltips.
 To avoid this confusion, use flow targeting to ensure the order is correct!

 5. You want to show your flow 1 week after they see the first onboarding flow.